SashaFlores/running-sepolia-node-tutorial/README.md

 ### Step 4: Initialize the node in a testnet mode

-Since Ethereum started to implement the proof of stake consensus mechanism, we need two clients; an execution client which Geth and an [consensus client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients), there are various consensus clients available with different programming languages, in this tutorial we will be using Prysm since it uses Go.
+Since Ethereum started to implement the proof of stake consensus mechanism, we need two clients; an execution client which Geth and an [consensus client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients), there are various consensus clients available with different programming languages, in this tutorial we will be using Prysm since it is written in Go.